Thinklab-SJTU/Awesome-LLM4EDA/README.md

 12. SpecLLM: Exploring Generation and Review of VLSI Design Specification with Large Language Model
 13. AssertLLM: Generating and Evaluating Hardware Verification Assertions from Design Specifications via Multi-LLMs
 14. Self-HWDebug: Automation of LLM Self-Instructing for Hardware Security Verification
+15. Data is all you need: Finetuning LLMs for Chip Design via an Automated design-data augmentation framework

 ## Large Circuit Models (LCMs)
+- **A multimodal circuit representation learning technique, poised to provide a comprehensive understanding by harmonizing and extracting insights from varied data sources, such as functional specifications, RTL designs, circuit netlists, and physical layouts.**
 1. The Dawn of AI-Native EDA: Promises and Challenges of Large Circuit Models